 Of course, these security seals should accurately represent the security measures you have taken to protect your customers.

 It’s easy to tell if a site has an SSL certificate – just look to the left of the address bar in your web browser.
-If you see a green padlock, the site is SSL secured.
+Depending on the browser you use, you may see a padlock or settings icon, which when clicked shows confirmation that the site is SSL secured.